An official website of the United States Government

 Alexander R. Lovett

-Performing the Duties of Assistant Secretary of War Mission Capabilities
+Principal Deputy Assistant Secretary of War Mission Capabilities

 Previously, Mr. Lovett served as the Deputy Under Secretary of War for Advanced Systems and Concepts and as Director of the Joint Capability Technology Demonstration (JCTD) Program.
 As the JCTD Director, he provided executive oversight for the formulation of JCTDs to address the near-term capability needs of Combatant Commanders.
 He served as the Special Assistant to the Deputy Assistant Secretary of War, Rapid Fielding Directorate as the project lead for Persistent Surveillance Systems in support of Combatant Commander urgent needs.

-While at the Naval Air Systems Command’s Air Warfare Center in the Aircraft and Weapons Divisions, he supervised the establishment and operation of Joint Experimental Range Complexes to support the Department of War’s developmental testing, prototyping, and capability assessment.
+While at the Naval Air Systems Command’s Air Warfare Center in the Aircraft and Weapons Divisions, he supervised the establishment and operation of Joint Experimental Range Complexes to support the Department of Defense’s developmental testing, prototyping, and capability assessment.
 He is a recognized expert in unmanned systems and intelligence, surveillance, and reconnaissance platforms and sensors.

 Mr. Lovett is a retired United States Navy Captain (O-6) with 28 years of combined Active and Reserve service.
 He is a qualified Surface Warfare and Information Dominance Warfare Officer and has completed various command tours and deployments in support of Operations IRAQI FREEDOM and ENDURING FREEDOM.
 He holds a Bachelor of Science in Electrical Engineering from the Massachusetts Institute of Technology.
 He is a Navy Career Acquisition Professional (DAWIA Level III SPRDE) with a Lean Six Sigma Black Belt certification.